-In this book, we can not only discover starting points for further study, but we can also narrow down and define what it actually mean to be an actor, making this a great book for any actor at any stage of their career.
+We can not only discover starting points for further study but also narrow down and define what it actually means to be an actor, making this a great book for any aspiring character actor at any stage of their career.

 To give you a taste of what this book has to offer, here are the top three lessons that I took away from my experience of the book.